 Many adults are diagnosed with periodontal or gum disease.
-This dental problem can start with a simple inflammation of the gum which can eventually lead to a more serious matter.
-Your dentist SE Calgary can help you diagnose and treat your gum problem.
+This dental problem can start with a simple inflammation of the gum which can eventually lead to a more serious matter. diagnose and treat your gum problem.

 Periodontal disease is caused by bacterial infection directly affecting the tissue or gums that support our teeth.
 Our mouth is a breeding ground for bacteria.
 There are many elements that cause bacteria but mainly it comes from the food we eat and the remnants in our mouth.